microsoft/vscode-wiki/Roadmap.md

 ## Install / Update
+- [x] Make VS Code available in the Widnow Store.
 - [ ] Provide a [MSIX installer](https://docs.microsoft.com/en-us/windows/msix/) on Windows.
 - [ ] Rework our update mechanism based on Chromium's OSS updater; this allows for more incremental updates which helps with slow connections and also makes universal downloads like the one for macOS more acceptable

 ## Engineering
+- [ ] :runner: Improve our smoke tests and revisit the current approach on how we implement them.
-- [ ] :runner: Invest into a unified, improved and fast file watching
+- [x] Invest into a unified, improved and fast file watching
 - [ ] :runner: Improve our GitHub issue bots, examples:
    - [x] reject invalid incoming issues automatically
    - [ ] :runner: automate training of our classification bot